tunahankilic48/CurrencyWebAPI/README.md

 ## Endpoints

 Different endpoints have been created for Currency (Currency)  and Currency Detail (CurrencyDetail).
 You can get the currencies you have saved in your database (GetAllCurrencies, GetCurrencyById), add new currency (AddCurrency), update currency values (UpdateCurrency) and delete currency (DeleteCurrency).
+We can also get hourly (GetHourlyValue) and daily (GetDailyValue) data by sending the desired parameters.
 ![Endpoints](/Documantation/endpoints.png "Endpoints")

 To add a new currency, you must enter your own name in the name field in Enpoint.
 To fill in the Attribute name field, you must go to [www.kur.doviz.com](https://kur.doviz.com/) and write the short code of the currency in capital letters.